elastic/kibana/x-pack/plugins/observability/dev_docs/slo.md

 A **timeslices** budgeting method uses the number of **good slices** and **total slices** during the time window.
 A slice is an arbitrary time window (smaller than the overall SLO time window) that is either considered good or bad, calculated from the timeslice threshold and the ratio of good over total events that happened during the slice window.

-For example, defining a **timeslices** budgeting method with a `0.95` threshold over a `5m` timeslice window means that a 1 week SLO is split in 2,016 buckets (`7*24*60 / 5`).
-Each bucket is either good or bad depending on the ratio of good over total events during that bucket, compared to the threshold.
+For example, defining a **timeslices** budgeting method with a `95%` slice threshold and `5m` slice window means that a 1 week SLO is split in 2,016 slices (`7*24*60 / 5`); for a 99% SLO target there will be approximately 20 minutes of available error budget.
+Each bucket is either good or bad depending on the ratio of good over total events during that bucket, compared to the slice threshold of 95%.

 ###  Objective